tevador/RandomJS/README.md

 ## Build dependencies and instructions
 The concept of random javascript generator and miner presented here is written in C#.
 The generated javascript code is run externally in a NodeJS sandbox.

-The project has 3 main units:
+The project has 4 executables:

-* __Tevador.RandomJS.exe__ - generates a random javascript program and prints it to standard output.
+* `Tevador.RandomJS.exe` - generates a random javascript program and prints it to standard output.
 Optional parameter is a 256-bit seed (64 hex characters).
+The generator reads its settings from the `ProgramOptions.xml` file.
+* `sandbox.js` - NodeJS sandbox for executing javascript.
+The sandbox must be running to use the 2 executables below.
-* __Tevador.RandomJS.Crypto.exe__ - runs the miner for about 60 seconds and shows the mining statistics.
+* `Tevador.RandomJS.Miner.exe` - runs the miner for about 60 seconds and shows the mining statistics.
 Optional parameter is a Monero block header template (152 hex characters).
-* __sandbox.js__ - NodeJS sandbox for executing javascript.
-The sandbox must be running to use Tevador.RandomJS.Crypto.exe.
+* `Tevador.RandomJS.Test.exe` - runs 1000 random programs and prints statistics.
+Optional parameter is the number of programs to be executed (default 1000).

 ### Windows
 #### Dependencies